redbluesquare/DevOps-Course-Workshop-Module-11-Security/part_2.md

 [Route("[controller]")]
 public class WeatherForecastController : ControllerBase
 ```

+Again, an import is needed.
+If VSCode can't add it, you can manually copy this to the top of the file: `using Microsoft.AspNetCore.Authorization;`

 The name of the policy (`"ApplicationPolicy"` in this case) can be whatever you want but it needs to match the name of the policy you define in the `ConfigureServices` method.
 Adding the `Authorize` header with that policy will ensure that only a request with a valid token which is for `WeatherApplicationRole` will be able to hit the endpoint.